 We don’t recommend to start a sentence on the subject and finish it in the body of the email.
 This can annoy people since it doesn’t respect the audience.

 If you want to invite your mailing list to read your content you can add the word NEW on the subject to promote that freshly published blog post.

 Don’t use it all the time because then it loses its attraction powers.

 Sit and think about the best possible title for the content of the email and try different formats: questions, X number of tips/reasons, NEW, etc. and test which ones work better.

 Some statistics have proven that the use of certain words on the email subject decreases the open rate.

 Basically, in order to know which words you shouldn’t use, take a look at your spam inbox and avoid using the kind of words you’ll find there.

 Last tip regarding email subjects, try not to be repetitive.

 Use different formats and test what works better.

 Who said writing emails was easy?

 It isn’t but if you don’t try you won’t see any benefits either.

 Take a look at this infographic with dos and don’ts when writing a good email marketing:

 2. Don’t include a lot of links

 This is one of the reasons certain emails end up in the spam folder.

 Make sure you include only one link or a maximum of 2, so you make sure your email will go to the inbox and therefore will have more options to be opened and read.

-3. Write an intro giving a background of why they should care
+3. Write an intro with a valid reason of why they should care

 Once the recipient opens the email she will read the first 2 sentences and decide within a second if she continues reading or will just delete it.

-Therefore you have about two lines to tell her why she should care about what is written in that email.
+Therefore you have about 2 lines to tell her why she should care about what is written in that email.

 It’s important to convey what kind of benefit she might take away when reading the whole text.